0xKyleCode/deuterium/README.md

-# Wolf Stack
+# Deuterium

-Wolf stack is a conglomeration of packages to help ease the set up of any experiment.
-There will be dev configurations using jest, babel, and prettier
+Deuterium is a conglomeration of packages to help ease the set up of any experiment.
+There will be dev configurations using jest, babel, eslint, and prettier.

 # Install